 - You may bring a laptop you already have or purchase one from any vendor.
 You are encouraged to explore the laptop bundles available for purchase through the NinerTech store, which will meet your educational needs for four years and beyond.

 - Read the laptop requirement FAQs here.

 We know how critical in-person instruction, hands-on learning, and activities with friends and peers are to a well-rounded student experience.
 We also know we must be responsible about balancing the return to classrooms, offices, and residence halls with the health and safety of Niner Nation and the uncertainty this pandemic poses.

-After consultation with public health and UNC System officials, we have made the decision to begin our fall semester on Monday, September 7, two weeks after our previously scheduled start on August 24.
+After consultation with public health and UNC System officials, we have made the following adjustments to the spring semester.

 - The health of our students and employees, especially those who may be at higher risk, is our top priority in making this decision.

 - Review the Spring Semester Updates from Chancellor Gaber here.

 - Residence halls will be open for the Spring 2021 semester and new students will move in Feb.
 18-21.